 Paragraph a: Add the following to the end of the paragraph: "The Geotechnical Technical Report does not constitute part of the Contract Documents, but is included for reference."

-Paragraph c: Add “the Designers are Clark Nexson, Walker Parking, and McKimmon Creed”.
+Paragraph c: Add “the Designers are Clark Nexsen, Walker Parking, and McKim & Creed”.

-Paragraph h: Add “the project name is UNCW Parking Deck II”
+Paragraph h: Add “the project name is UNCW Parking Deck II and Surface Parking”

 Paragraph i.1: Revise Design Services Article reference of “Article 15 to Article 55” per SCO